SEASnet Departmental Support Services (EA Network)

 - Initial setup of one computer (no older than 5 years) with pre-approved hardware configuration as provided by SEASnet.
 Machines not running SEASnet’s approved hardware configuration that need SEASnet support services will be charged a fee for setup of the machine and additional services as needed or a monthly support fee.
 Setup of machines also includes the following software packages:

-- Operating system – Windows 7 (Due to Microsoft’s termination of WinXP support on April 08, 2014, all current XP users must be migrated to Win7)
+- Operating system – Windows 10 (Due to Microsoft’s termination of Win7 support on Jan 14, 2020, all current Win7 users MUST be migrated to Win10)

 - Networking software – Samba for shared drives

-- Box Sync – for sharing documents with users outside of your unit and faculty
+- Box Drive – for sharing documents with users outside of your unit and faculty

 - Business productivity software – Microsoft Office